liammcd/scripts/README.md

 # Scripts
+## imget.sh
-# imget - downloads all the images of supplied imgur album/gallery
+* Downloads all images from the supplied imgur album/gallery
+## 4chget.sh
-# 4chget - retrieves images from a 4chan thread
+* Downloads all images from a 4chan thread